Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 |  * Scan at boot time          |        N         |       Y      |
 +-------------------------------+------------------+--------------+

-In order to speed up the system boot, for each device configured without the "scan at boot time" option, the driver forces an error on the first TEST UNIT READY command received for this device.
+In order to speed up the woke system boot, for each device configured without the "scan at boot time" option, the woke driver forces an error on the first TEST UNIT READY command received for this device.

 Some SDMS BIOS revisions seem to be unable to boot cleanly with very fast hard disks.
-In such a situation you cannot configure the NVRAM with optimized parameters value.
+In such a situation you cannot configure the woke NVRAM with optimized parameters value.

-The 'nvram' boot option can be entered in hexadecimal form in order to ignore some options configured in the NVRAM, as follow:
+The 'nvram' boot option can be entered in hexadecimal form in order to ignore some options configured in the woke NVRAM, as follow:

 mvram=<bits options>